 Sending Email, Maybe

 I began to setup my PHP integration, but that is where I hit a snag.
 SMTP is easy enough following the instructions from SendGrid, but I could not find non-Composer instructions for PHP anywhere.
 They use Slack instead of a forum for asking development and integration questions, so that is handy.
-One of their developers is looking into what it will take to use SparkPost without Composer, so I’ll update this when I find out more.
+One of their developers is looking into what it will take to use SparkPost without Composer, so I’ll update this if I find out more.

 Making the Call